 Your privacy is important to us at Alfa-kassan.
-We therefore strive to ensure that you can feel confident about us processing your personal data securely, and that you know your rights.
+Therefore we strive to ensure that you can feel confident about us processing your personal data securely and that you know your rights.
 We process your personal data in accordance with the provisions of the GDPR.

 What is personal data?